 Understanding Property and Palimony Law for Cohabitating Partners

 The term Marvin Action refers to civil court actions brought by individuals who have been cohabitating with a partner, but were never married.
-The Marvin Action comes from Marvin v.
-Marvin, a 1976 case that involved a woman seeking support payments (or “palimony”) and half of the property acquired during her lengthy relationship with live-in partner and actor Lee Marvin after their separation.
+This term comes from the landmark Marvin v.
+Marvin, California Supreme Court Opinion.
+This is a 1976 case that involved a woman, Michelle Marvin, who was seeking support payments (or “palimony”) and half of the property acquired during her lengthy relationship with live-in partner and actor Lee Marvin after their separation.

 The 1976 California Supreme Court decision in Marvin v.
 Marvin stated that: